awsdocs/iam-user-guide/doc_source/tutorial_attribute-based-access-control.md

 Additionally, you choose to require the `cost-center` cost allocation tag to enable custom AWS billing reports\.
 For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.

 **Summary of Key Decisions**
 + Employees sign in with IAM user credentials and then assume the IAM role for their team and project\.
 If your company has its own identity system, you can set up federation to allow employees to assume a role without IAM users\.
-For more information, see [Identity Providers and Federation](id_roles_providers.md)\.
+For more information, see [Using SAML Session Tags for ABAC](tutorial_abac-saml.md)\.
 + The same policy is attached to all of the roles\.
 Actions are allowed or denied based on tags\.
 + Employees can create new resources, but only if they attach the same tags to the resource that are applied to their role\.
 This ensures that employees can view the resource after they create it\.
 Administrators are no longer required to update policies with the ARN of new resources\.
 + Employees can read resources owned by their team, regardless of the project\.